 (2) Are there any medical restrictions that may risk the surgery?

-As the saying goes, “with great power comes great responsibility”; to perform a sensitive surgery like cochlear implant, a responsible and skilled teamwork is required.
+As the saying goes, “with great power comes great responsibility”; to perform a sensitive surgery like a cochlear implant, a responsible and skilled teamwork is required.
 A responsible team of cochlear implant includes -

 - ENT (Ear, Nose and Throat) Consultant or Surgeon - responsible for medical evaluation, surgery and post-operative care